0xjmux/ESP-PROG-Adapter/README.md

 </p>

 ### Soldering Order
-I recommend going from shortest to tallest components by height, PCB top side first.
+I recommend going from shortest to tallest components, starting on the top side of the PCB.
 This is a very approachable solder job since everything is THT, but when attaching the headers that connect to the ESP-PROG there is the potential to burn the plastic of the connectors already installed on the top.
 Here's the order I recommend attaching the components:

 1. TC2050 IDC Socket
 1. 2x3 Pin header and SOICbite socket(s)